Title: A Genealogy of Liberty

 If you think of the closing decades of the 20th century, you find the decline and the fall of the sovereign state as an absolute cliché of political theory and International Relations theory alike.
 And in the last decades of the 20th century, a large literature especially in International Relations theory emerges.
 Some really important figures, Richard Falk for example, repeatedly draw our attention to the discrediting of the idea of state sovereignty.
 What discredited it?
 Well, various obvious things are pointed to, the most obvious being the rise of multinational corporations and other institutions of international reach.
 And multinational corporations especially in the developing world with their power to control investment and conditions of employment are visibly able to coerce local states into doing what they want and regularly demand special deals in relation to employment and, indeed nowadays, in relation to laws about the conservation of the local environment because if these special deals are not given, they will withdraw their capital.
 The state is powerless in the face of these in the developing world.
 The notion of state sovereignty has completely evaporated in the face of such international agencies.

 But as well as these agencies, what we are continually observing now in our world — and here the extraordinary development, in my lifetime, of an overarching ideal of Human Rights (which) has played a very important role — in the increasing development of international legal organisations.
 [The United States has rather resisted these and you are not actually signatories to the Convention on Human Rights and to the law that underpins that because … let’s not go into that.
 But all other civilised states are.
 That is all I can say.]
 The crucial thing about this is that this is a jurisdiction which totally supervenes upon the legal jurisdictions of the member states.
-It totally supervenes upon it.
 The International Convention on Human Rights, for example, totally supervenes upon the common law of the United Kingdom and they are regularly in collision.
 It is very important that… it is a highly reformist thing having a convention on human rights because the convention on Human Rights prevents the discrimination for example on grounds of sex or age or religion.
 All of these are scheduled as Human Rights.
 All of these is jurisprudence which is international.

 So, what has become of the sovereign state?
 It looks as if it has evaporated.
 And so, so great a writer as Richard Falk says, and I quote him: “The old statist categories that have informed diplomacy and statecraft for centuries are now so evidently superseded that we shall soon cease to describe political life in these terms at all.
 The power of individual states is in terminal decline.
 The state is shrinking, retreating, fading into the shadows and the concept has lost any theoretical significance.”
 Frank Ankersmit — an extremely influential the Dutch political theorist — in an article last year concluded, and I quote him, just to round of before I tell the moral of this tale: “Now, for the first time in more than half a millennium, the state is on the way out.”
 That was written last year and my genealogy comes down to today.